Yuliang-Liu/Curve-Text-Detector/README.md

 If you find our method or the dataset useful for your research, please cite
 ```
 @article{yuliang2017detecting,
-  title     = {Detecting Curve Text in the Wild: New Dataset and New Solution},
+  title={Detecting Curve Text in the Wild: New Dataset and New Solution},
-  author    = {Yuliang, Liu and Lianwen, Jin and Shuaitao Zhang and Sheng, Zhang},
+  author={Yuliang, Liu and Lianwen, Jin and Shuaitao, Zhang and Sheng, Zhang},
-  jurnal    = {arXiv preprint arXiv:1712.02170},
+  journal={arXiv preprint arXiv:1712.02170},
-  year      = {2017}
+  year={2017}
 }
 ```